 Description: pdb where the occupancy column specifies the per atom force constants.
+If using overlapping symmetry groups, you must include one additional symmetrykfile per symmetryFile ullet symmetryFile < File for symmetry information >

 • symmetryScaleForces < Scale symmetry restraints over time >

 Description: If turned on, the harmonic force applied by the symmetry restraints will linearly evolve with each time step based on symmetryFirstFullStep and symmetryLastFullStep.